jcraigk/storykey/README.md

 Recover source data (e.g. a cryptocurrency private key) based on an English phrase generated using `encode` (above):

 ```
-Mnemonica.decode(phrase)
+Peartree.decode(phrase)
 ```

 Create a hash of source data so that a user may run `verify` to confirm they have memorized the correct code.

 ```
-Mnemonica.hash(data)
+Peartree.hash(data)
-Mnemonica.verify(phrase, hash)
+Peartree.verify(phrase, hash)
 ```

-Mnemonica can be used to encode, decode, and verify a phrase.
+Peartree can be used to encode, decode, and verify a phrase.
 Phrase verification ensures adherence to version lexicography as well checks it against a hash of the source data.
 This can be used for periodic quizzing of the user to fortify memory.

 ```
 nemon encode [data]